plotly/orca/README.md

-# image-exporter
+# Plotly Image Exporter

-aka image server 2.0.

-See https://github.com/plotly/streambed/issues/9655 for info on the requirements.

 ## Install

-- `npm i`
-- install `poppler`:
+### Dependencies

+The environment you're installing this into may require Poppler.

+#### Poppler Installation via Aptitude (used by some \*nix/BSD, e.g. Ubuntu)

-    - Linux: `apt-get poppler-utils`
+`apt-get poppler-utils` (requires `sudo` or root privileges)

+#### Poppler Installation via Homebrew (third-party package manager for Mac OS X)

-    - OS X: `brew install poppler`
+`brew install poppler`
-- `npm test`

-## In brief
+## In Brief

-The new image exporter will be in a repo of its own.
+This image exporter is not a completely new tool.
+Rather, it is comprised of much preexisting functionality which has been organized and isolated into a single canonical repository.
 Streambed, plotly.js and eventually the R, Python and Julia libraries will require it and optionally configure it for their needs.

+This Image Exporter suite consists broadly of two commandline tools:
+* The "image server," which renders graphs as specified by commandline arguments
+* The "image runner," which renders graphs as specified by files in the local filesystem

-Note that I don't want to call this project _image server 2.0_ because I also want to expose an image _runner_ that reads files from the file system instead of handling HTTP requests - which will make it easier to use for plotly.js testing and the R, Python and Julia libraries.
+The image runner makes the suite easier to use for plotly.js testing and the R, Python and Julia libraries.

 ### Electron

 It's way better than `nw.js`, a lot of people are using it.
 Using it for this project is a no-brainier.

 Electron apps juggle between a node.js process (called the **main** process) and browser scripts (call the **renderer** process).
-Compared to `nw.js`, creating electron apps requires a little more boiler plate, but electron makes it much easier to know what globals you have available.
+Compared to `nw.js`, creating Electron apps requires a little more boiler plate, but Electron makes it much easier to know what globals you have available.

 Electron creates an executable environment.
 That is, `require('electron')` does not do the same when executed as `node index.js` and `electron index.js`.
-So, to write good unit tests, it becomes important to split logic that only runs in electron from other things that can be run in node.
-That's why in `src/app/*`, only `index.js` requires electron modules.
-The other modules are _pure_ node.js and are tested in `test/unit/` using [TAP](http://www.node-tap.org/).
-The electron logic is itself tested using [spectron](https://github.com/electron/spectron) which is much slower.
+So, to write good unit tests, it becomes important to split logic that only runs in Electron from other things that can be run in Node.js.
+That's why in `src/app/*`, only `index.js` requires Electron modules.
+The other modules are _pure_ Node.js and are tested in `test/unit/` using [TAP](http://www.node-tap.org/).
+The Electron logic is itself tested using [Spectron](https://github.com/electron/spectron) which is much slower.

 ### Components

 This project has a larger scope than the current image server.

-We want to export not just plotly `"data"/"layout"`, but dashboard print and thumbnail views.
-Eventually, we could even export plotly animations to gifs.
-Moreover, we probably want some export types to be open-source while others streambed-only.
+We want to export not just Plotly `"data"/"layout"`, but dashboard, print and thumbnail views.
+Eventually, we could even export Plotly animations to gifs.
+Moreover, we probably want some export types to be open-source while others Streambed-only.
 Therefore, this package defines a _component_ framework.
 See `src/component/` for two examples.

 Each component has an `inject`, a `parse`, a `render` and a `convert` method:

-- `inject` (optional, main process) returns a string or an array of strings which is injected in the head of the app's HTML index file (e.g `<script src="plotly.js"></script>`)
+* `inject` (optional, main process) returns a string or an array of strings which is injected in the head of the app's HTML index file (e.g `<script src="plotly.js"></script>`)
-- `parse` (required, main process) takes in a request body and coerces its options.
+* `parse` (required, main process) takes in a request body and coerces its options
-- `render` (required, renderer process) takes options and returns image data
+* `render` (required, renderer process) takes options and returns image data
-- `convert` (required, main process) converts image data to output head and body
+* `convert` (required, main process) converts image data to output head and body

 Component modules are _just_ plain objects, listing methods.
 Components aren't instantiated, their methods shouldn't depend on any `this`.

 ### Logging

-I propose that this package won't assume anything logging related.
-Logging will be achieved by listening to `app` events and piping their info into a user-chosen logger package (e.g. `bunyan` for the streambed image server).
+I propose that this package won't assume anything logging-related.
+Logging will be achieved by listening to `app` events and piping their info into a user-chosen logger package (e.g. `bunyan` for the Streambed image server).

 ## API

-We export two electron app creator methods: `run`, `serve`.
-Both methods return an electron `app` object (which is an event listener/emitter).
+We export two Electron app creator methods: `run`, `serve`.
+Both methods return an Electron `app` object (which is an event listener/emitter).

 ### `run`